 - Salt Chlorinators: Unlike the other two kinds of chlorinators, a salt chlorinator creates its own chlorine.
 A salt cell and power supply work with a low voltage current.
 As water flows through the cell, the voltage splits the salt and water into hydrogen and hypochlorous acid.
 Hypochlorous acid is a replacement for pre-packaged chlorine.
 What is excellent about salt chlorinators is that the salt remains in the water, so no need to worry about a lot of dilution.
 You can super shock a pool with a salt chlorinator super chlorination!

 Why Does Your Pool Need a Chlorinator?

-Pools are supposed to be a vessel for fun and prove a great summer hangout spot, so the less maintenance, the better.
+Pools should act as a vessel for fun and prove a great summer hangout spot, so the less maintenance, the better.
 With a chlorinator, you do not have to worry about manually chlorinating your pool.
 If your pool is not well balanced, it could lead to stains and algae growing in your luxury pool, becoming more challenging to clean and maintain.

 Install a Chlorinator with Shoreline Pools

 Keeping up on your pool’s chlorine is a great way to get the most out of your luxury pool and preserve longevity.
 Chlorine upkeep can also reduce reparative costs that could arise due to low maintenance.
 Need help with your luxury pool’s chlorine needs?
 Dial (203) 357-1544 to speak to a Shoreline Pools consultant today.
 We look forward to servicing your pool’s needs.